Game of Thrones season 8 finale: Our global reactions

 Game of Thrones is finally over.
-The season 8 finale brought a fiery end to the on-screen adventures of Daenarys, Jon Snow, Tyrion and the rest of George RR Martin's creations, leaving fans with a lot of feelings.
+The season 8 finale brought a fiery end to the on-screen adventures of Daenarys, Jon Snow, Tyrion, Sansa and the rest of George RR Martin's creations, leaving fans with a lot of strong feelings.

 A game of two halves